bendotbike/blackboard-theme-dev/README.md

 This theme is designed to only reside in a ```/blog/``` directory in my site.
 There are no ```page``` layouts or anything in this theme.
 This is a rough conversion of a pure html/css/js theme designed for my site for use for blogging with Hexo.

-@todo: clean theme up and make more usable with normal site

 ## Installation
 1.
 ```